-- a Your detector comes complete with an integrated power pack that will provide power for its entire operational life.
-To activate the power pack you need to pull the disabling tab.
+a Your detector comes complete with an integrated power pack that will provide power for its entire operational life.
+To activate the power pack you need to pull the disabling tab (see image).
 This will in turn pull out the metal disabling clip, which is attached to the end of the tab, from the disabling socket which is situated on the underside of the detector.
-Retain the disabling tab for future use by taping it to page 18 of this manual. - b When the detector is activated the screen will display all of the icons, then after a few seconds will show the current CO level.
-The power indicator LED below the symbol will also flash green once every minute to indicate that the detector is receiving
+Retain the disabling tab for future use by taping it to page 27 of this manual.

-- power from the power pack and is fully operational.
-A symbol will also flash briefly on the LCD screen approximately once every minute. - c Test the sounder, power pack and circuitry by pushing the centre of the Test/Silence button briefly to confirm that the detector is operating properly.
-The sounder will sound as soon as the button is pressed, and the alarm LED will illuminate red indicating that the sounder is working and the power pack is providing power to the unit.
-You'll notice that the display will switch to temperature mode, this is explained later in the manual, press the button again to return to the CO display.
-This test for the sounder, power pack and circuitry should be performed on a weekly basis and should be continued for the lifetime of the product.
+- b When the detector is activated the Power LED will begin to flash green once every minute to indicate that the detector is receiving power from the power pack and is fully operational. - c Test the sounder, power pack and circuitry by pressing and holding the centre of the Test/Reset button briefly to confirm that the detector is operating properly.
+The sounder will sound as soon as the button is pressed, and the Alarm LED will illuminate red indicating that the sounder is working and the power pack is providing power to the unit.
+This test for the sounder, power pack and circuitry should be performed on a weekly basis.
+This should be continued for the lifetime of the product.